JacksonAllan/CC/api_reference.md

 Default hash, comparison, and memory-freeing destructor functions for all **CC** string types.

 When **CC** strings are used as the key and/or element type of another container, many API macros that operate on the container may alternatively take, as their key and/or element argument, a regular C string of the corresponding character type.
-For more details, see *Heterogeneous string insertion and look-up](#Heterogeneous-string-insertion-and-look-up* below.
+For more details, see *Heterogeneous string insertion and lookup](#Heterogeneous-string-insertion-and-lookup)* below.

 String pointer-iterators (including `end`) are invalidated by any API calls that cause memory reallocation.